PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 create the four-spec prefix runner until both implementations use the same indexed mutation contract as Slice-to-Split and Split/Reshape collapse.

+Gather-to-slice replacement is now differential-index aware.
+Its consumer walk uses the shared index; each matched post-Gather Reshape becomes a Slice through indexed input mutation; Gather identities are resolved by the index and removed structurally.
+Tensor/LayoutState pruning and all existing axis-zero, scalar-index, exclusive-consumer, static shape, and two/three-branch guards are preserved.

+The three-branch pipeline fixture now requires exactly one initial GraphIndex refresh for this rewrite, and the independent two-branch pipeline remains green.
+Sequential verification completed with `2 passed, 758 deselected` for the focused pipelines, `24 passed` for architecture/efficiency checks, and `1080 passed, 5 deselected, 2 warnings in 136.67s` for the full direct suite.

+The final prerequisite before the four-spec prefix runner is indexed gather/reshape/transpose hoisting.
+Preserve its branch order, public outputs, and insertion positions before replacing the two production four-step sequences.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work